-Wake Forest wasn’t exactly a hotbed for student activism that was roiling other college campuses in the 1960s and early ’70s.
+Wake Forest wasn’t exactly a hotbed of student activism that was roiling other college campuses in the 1960s and early ’70s.
 But one spring night in 1970, about 600 students marched arm-in-arm up Wake Forest Road to President James Ralph Scales’ home to demand an end to the Vietnam War — and the cancellation of final exams so students could work for peace.

 Anti-war sentiment had been building on campus over the year.
 Students had organized a “Vietnam Moratorium Committee” to sponsor protests and meetings, marched in downtown Winston-Salem, held a “Convocation for Peace” and protested at the Selective Service office in downtown Winston-Salem.
 At an ROTC program on campus, some students placed flowers in rifles held by their classmates.

 The anti-war sentiment on campus was strong, but not universal, two of the protesters, Kirk Fuller (’73, MA ’75) and George Bryan (’72), recalled in interviews in 2012.
 It was a time for male students when your birthday could get you sent straight to Vietnam if you were unlucky enough to have a low lottery number.
 Fuller did, but had joined the Navy Reserves to delay active duty.

 Bryan, son of the late religion professor G. McLeod Bryan (’27), was a conscientious objector.
 He said he always found it frustrating that students seemed more interested in intervisitation – allowing male and female students to visit in one another’s rooms — than with ending the war.